-The Issues at AMUN Handbook has been published to assist Representatives in their preparations for the American Model United Nations (AMUN) Conference.
-When utilized to complement the research students conduct on the nation they represent and the topics of discussion, this handbook provides Representatives with all the substantive information they will require to function effectively at the simulation.
-Its sister handbook, AMUN Rules and Procedures, provides an overview of the Committee/Council rules and conference logistics with which Representatives need to familiarize themselves for the simulation.
+The Issues at AMUN Handbook is published to assist Representatives in their preparations for the American Model United Nations (AMUN) Conference.
+When used in conjunction with research students conduct on the nation they represent and the topics of discussion, this handbook provides Representatives with all the substantive information they will require to function effectively at the simulation.
+Its sister handbook, AMUN Rules and Procedures, provides an overview of the Committee/Council rules and Conference logistics with which Representatives need to familiarize themselves for the simulation.

-The following pages contain brief overviews of the topics to be discussed in the Committees and Councils at the 2007 Conference.
+The following pages contain brief overviews of the topics to be discussed in the Committees and Councils at the 2008 Conference.
 These are intended as a guideline and basis for Representatives' further research of the issues involved.
-In keeping with this, each overview includes a bibliography to guide Representatives on appropriate sources of additional information.
+In keeping with this, each overview includes a bibliography to guide Representatives to appropriate sources of additional information.